openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 ### Enabling gluster-swift accross reboots
-Type the following to make sure Gluster for Swift is enabled at
+Type the following to make sure gluster-swift is enabled at
 system startup:

 ~~~